Travel Insurance for Poland • What Tourists and Visitors Need to Know

 You can also buy travel insurance from Polish insurers — either directly or through an insurance agent.
 This can be useful if:

-• You want to bundle it with other insurance (e.g., car insurance if you're renting or bought a vehicle)
+- You want to bundle it with other insurance (e.g., car insurance if you're driving in Poland)

 Through an Insurance Agent (Recommended)